LevyMonteiro/technical-documentation-page/README.md

 ## Technical Documentation Page

-This will be a documentation page soon, in process.
+This is a documentation page, made with HTML and CSS, with a responsive design for both, desktop and mobile.